tainguyen103/EmailScraping/README.md

 - Update the Google Sheet with information found

 ## 4. Tools

-To run the code, you need to have the following installed on your machine:
+The following modules and packages were used in the implementation of this project:

 - Python 3
+- BeautifulSoup4
 - Selenium
 - Pandas
+- Google Colab

 ## 5. Programming Report
-The code report can be found in the report.ipynb file in the root directory of the project.
+The code report can be found in the Report.ipynb file in the root directory of the project.

 ## 6. Contributor